The California Consumer Privacy Act - What You Need to Know

-Like the GDPR, the CCPA defines penalties that may be applied when companies expose personal information or otherwise fail to meet their privacy and security obligations.
+Also like the GDPR, the CCPA defines penalties that may be applied when companies expose personal information or otherwise fail to meet their privacy and security obligations.
 One unique aspect of the California law is that it sets specific dollar amounts that consumers can collect from companies in the event of a breach.
 A consumer can sue for between $100 and $750 without having to prove that they were actually harmed by a data breach, and can collect much more if they are able to demonstrate material harm.

-Smartcrypt can help
+PKWARE can help

-Smartcrypt’s integrated data discovery and classification technology can also facilitate compliance with consumer requests for deletion or for copies of their own information, especially when data is located in documents, spreadsheets, or other forms of unstructured data.
+For organizations that need to comply with the California Consumer Privacy Act, PKWARE provides automated encryption and redaction technology to protect consumer information on laptops, desktops, servers, and beyond.
+PKWARE's integrated data discovery and classification technology can also facilitate compliance with consumer requests for deletion or for copies of their own information, especially when data is located in documents, spreadsheets, or other forms of unstructured data.